hkhanna/django-stripe-billing/README.md

 - All paid plans must have a Stripe `price_id`.
 - The app will automaticaly create a free_default plan the first time its needed if one doesn't exist and it will default to whatever defaults are specified in the Limits.
 You can modify the plan or even delete it, but there must always be 1 free_default plan and if there is not, the app will create it the next time it needs it.
 - A user with a paid plan that has expired will drop to the limits set in the free_default plan.
 - A user with a free private (i.e. staff) plan that has expired will drop to the limits set in the free_default plan.
 A user with a free private plan where there is no current_period_end set will be treated as NO expiration date on the plan and will continue to enjoy the free private plan indefinitely.
+- Incoming webhooks from Stripe are treated as authoritative, so if you have someone on a private free plan, for example, and a Stripe webhook for a paid plan comes in, it will use the latter.
+So be sure to make changes in Stripe to match whatever changes you make to a Customer in the admin.

 ## Local Development